Program combines lectures delivered in a state-of-the-art center of education with group learning and bedside teaching activities.

-We believe that a variety of teaching modalities are essential to developing the lifelong learning skills and critical thinking capabilities necessary for mastering patient care.
-Oak Hill Hospital Residency Program’s curriculum includes:
+We believe a variety of teaching modalities are essential to developing the lifelong learning skills and critical thinking capabilities necessary for mastering patient care.
+Curriculum includes:

 Clinical Grand Rounds